kadarakos/kiko-now/_posts/2020-10-24-Thanks-Giving-Taking.md

 ## The Reveal

-By now you must be wondering how to compose these tasty phrases into a harmonious haiku of flavour.
+By now you must be wondering how to compose these tasty phrases into a harmonious haiku.
 First of all put the mushrooms on the bruschetta.
 Place the yoghurt and jam on the table as dipping sauces.
 We recommend dipping to halloumi 80% of the times into the jam and 20% into yoghourt.
 The aurbegine only goes well with the yoghurt.
 That's it.
 Mushrooms on toast with jammy halloumi and yoghourty aurbegine.
 Its nice.